saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 $ cat /var/log/syslog | grep coresnap
 ```

-When Coresnap processes a snapshot successfully, you will see a series of log messages similar to the following:
+When Coresnap processes a snapshot successfully, you see a series of log messages similar to the following:

 ```bash
 Oct 6 17:49:06 mbreauxpc coresnap[27337]: Crash dump archived in /var/coresnap/archive/pending/a78771dc-b687-4e28-b885-8fa9ed43894d